Legacy SEMP

 Applications can optionally create secure connections to an event broker to safeguard authentication information and the data that is transmitted.
 By default, the SEMP v1 data that is exchanged between a management application and an event broker through an established connection is transmitted as plain text.
 Secure connections use Transport Layer Security (TLS)/ Secure Sockets Layer (SSL) protocols to encrypt the SEMP v1 data that is exchanged so that SEMP v1 data is transported using TLS/SSL over TCP instead of plain text over TCP.

 To create a TLS/SSL-encrypted connection, the event broker must be properly configured for TLS/ SSL service and the appropriate server certificate must be in place.
-For information on configuring an event broker to allow for secure connections, refer to TLS / SSL Service Configuration.
+For information on configuring an event broker to allow for secure connections, see TLS / SSL Service Configuration.

 The following configurations are also required on the client-side: